UWCS/stardust/content/news/archive/2324/exec-announcement.md

 ## Motion Results
 Format of votes is: (For, Abstain, Against), all reached quorum.
-Details on motions can be found at [https://github.com/UWCS/motions-24](https://github.com/UWCS/motions-24)
+Details on motions can be found at [our democracy repo](https://github.com/UWCS/democracy/tree/main/motions-24)

 Fresher Rep Motion - Passed (58, 5, 5)
 Motherboard Motion - Passed (55, 5, 8)